Back to School Sale: $100 OFF Sitewide Shop now

 8 minutes

 shave face According to research, approximately 60-70% of women worldwide experience sensitive skin.
-Therefore, it is safe to say that one of the most skin care challenges women mostly face is attributed to shaving.
-If you’ve ever wondered how to shave your face without irritating the skin and surrounding areas then, you may want to move a bit closer to your device as this article would help elucidate it.
+Therefore, it is safe to say that one of the most common skin care challenges women mostly face is attributed to shaving.
+If you’ve ever wondered how to shave your face without irritating the skin and surrounding areas, then you may want to move a bit closer to your device, as this article would help elucidate it.

 Without boring you with so much biological jargon, let’s dive right in!